Chart Color Schemes

 Baringa lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As per ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Baringa as of Feb 2026 is around 6,299.
-This reflects an increase of 1,695 people (36.8%) since the 2021 Census, which reported a population of 4,604 people.
-The change is inferred from the resident population of 5,398 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 198 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,359 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 36.8% growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
-Population growth for Baringa was primarily driven by interstate migration contributing approximately 82.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on ABS population updates and AreaSearch validation, the suburb of Baringa's population is estimated at around 6,299 as of Feb 2026.
+This reflects an increase of 1,695 people since the 2021 Census, which reported a population of 4,604 people.
+The change is inferred from AreaSearch's estimate of 5,398 residents following examination of ABS ERP data release in June 2024 and validation of 198 new addresses since the Census date.
+This level of population results in a density ratio of 2,359 persons per square kilometer, placing Baringa in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 36.8% since the 2021 census exceeded Rest of Qld (9.1%) and the national average.
+Population growth was primarily driven by interstate migration contributing approximately 82.0%.

 Frequently Asked Questions - Population